CH4R4F/SAS-PROJECT/docs.md

 > 11 / 21 / 2021: planing and start working - 11:59PM finish the first day, repport Done [read here](#day-2)

-> 11 / 23 / 2021: fix bugs, add features and start planing for tomorrow, 1:30AM repport Done [read here](#day-1)
+> 11 / 22 / 2021: fix bugs, add features and start planing for tomorrow, 1:30AM repport Done [read here](#day-1)

+> 11 / 23 / 2021: optimize the code, parse data from db and use it to make operations [read here](#day-3)

 ### day 1